GildedPleb/hab-guide/src/pages/why.md

 ## Why Is this Important?

 From this premise, we can begin to ask _why_ this is important, what specific benefits it gains us, and what specific or unknown threats it curtails.
+From this foundation, we can begin to build a defense of HAB Nodes.
 Though there are undoubtedly many more answers and points of discussion, these stand out and are worth elaborating on here:

-- Reduction to Lost Income / HALX Option
+- Reduction to Lost Liquidity / HALX Option
 - Self-hosting / Sovereign Option ("Trusted Third Parties Are Security Holes")
 - Obscure Threat Mitigation / Hydra Option
 - Forecasted Obsolescence / Induction Option